Alpha-lacrim/Alpha-lacrim/README.md

 - 👀 I’m interested in algorithms, AI and video games

-- 🌱 I’m still learning and currently not working anywhere
+- 🌱 I’m currently learning and not working

 - 📫 You can reach me via telegram @Alpha_Lacrim or my e-mail Alpha.Lacrim@gmail.com